datajoint/datajoint-python/dev_guide/transpiler_specs.md

 Its `support` property contains the list of expressions (at least two) to unify.
 Thus the `+` operator on unions simply merges their supports, making a bigger union.

+The `Union` operator performs an OUTER JOIN of its inputs provided that the inputs have the same primary key and no secondary attributes in common.

 Union treats all its inputs as subqueries except for unrestricted Union objects.

 ## Universal Sets `dj.U`